writethedocs/www/docs/conf/portland/2019/news/announcing-speakers.rst

 see the speakers’ full abstracts.
 We hope there’s something there for everyone to enjoy, and also something that will leave you curious.

+We want to thank everyone who took time to send us proposals.
+Each year, talk selection gets increasingly difficult as we receive a larger, strong batch of submissions.
+We had many spirited discussions over weeks about the speaker lineup, and it is never easy to decide on final list of speakers.
+Remember that Write the Docs Portland would not be possible without your support and proposals. **Please consider submitting your talks to Write the Docs meetup near you, as they are always looking for more speakers!**

 Tickets are going fast!
 -----------------------

+With a great speaker lineup just released, now is the time to purchase your Write the Docs Portland 2019 conference ticket.
+Act soon, as tickets tend to sell out weeks before the conference!
+And while you’re at the conference, be sure to spend some time exploring the magical city of Portland.

 Conference tickets have sold out for the last several years.
 Now is a great time to purchase your ticket if you haven’t already done so.
 If